1970 at a glance:

 An after thought: Us guys on the home front of course resented these teen idols without once taking into consideration the hell these guys must have been going through.
 Some started off as child stars and became heartthrob sensations once they entered into their teen years.
 Perhaps David Cassidy liked Led Zeppelin and preferred to be jamming on stage with Jimmy Page.

-I had to seek comfort in magazines more suited to my tastes like Rolling Stone.
-A year later, I'd be digesting mags like "Creem" and "Circus" that chronicled the albums, tours, and lives of heavy rock stars.
+I had to seek comfort in magazines more suited to my tastes like Rolling Stone, Creem and Circus that chronicled the albums, tours, and lives of heavy rock stars.
 Fortunately, these weren't gossip mags, but contained photos, tour info, and interviews as well as album reviews and articles about the bands.

 North Portland Life

-Though I stayed with Grand Funk longer than I did most bands, and had their entire catalog of LPs, they went a bit sour when they converted to a 4-piece unit adding keyboards.
-As usual, things changed, good things and people died, and I didn't care to keep up with it all.
+Though I remained loyal to Grand Funk, and had their entire catalog of LPs, they went a bit sour for me when they converted to a 4-piece unit adding keyboards.
+The "We're An American Band" era was not exciting at all, and I lost interest in GFR for the remainder of my musical years.
 For me, Grand Funk's signature song was "Paranoid" from the second album simply titled "Grand Funk".

 Oddly enough, I was also listening to Bread and the albums "On the Waters" and "Manna" were very beloved LPs for me.
 The primary attraction I think was that I have always admired songwriters as much as I do musicians, and David Gates is a champion songwriter.
 Bread never lasted too long for me though.

 1970 led me to the attraction of cigarettes.
 I'd sneak out to the roof and puff away thinking I was cool.
-Unfortunately, my coolness didn't survive me as I was stupid enough to drop a finished butt down onto the porch below where my Mom sat on one warm summer evening.
+Unfortunately, my coolness didn't survive as I was stupid enough to drop a finished butt down onto the porch below where my Mom sat on a warm summer evening.
 I remember her vividly saying "If you really want to smoke, then you have to wait until your sixteenth birthday."
+Those were the '70s!

 Crosby, Stills, Nash — Add Young

-With the addition of Neil Young CSN & Y was an unstoppable force.
-"Deja Vu" became a super-album from a super-group, and the song "Woodstock" more or less an anthem for 1970.
+With the addition of Neil Young, CSN & Y became for me a force majeure.
+"Deja Vu" became a super-album from a super-group, and the song "Woodstock" more or less became an anthem for 1970.
 This became one of the most-played records on my turntable and earned its myriad pops, skips and scratches.
-During the 70's, one of the most common sights among young people — especially the Heads — was to see a person walking down the street with record albums under their arm.
-This album went with me to every house that did not have it stocked as a part of their household supplies.
+During the 70's, one of the most common sights among young people —especially the Heads— was to see a person walking down the street with record albums under their arm.
+This album went with me to every house that did not have this record stocked as a part of their essential household supplies.
 The song "Almost Cut My Hair" was my favorite followed by "Carry On".